-Thelon's Rift

-Thelon's Rift is a microdungeon drawn by Tony Dowler.
+Thelon's Rift Thelon's Rift is a microdungeon drawn by Tony Dowler.
 A microdungeon is an illustration of a dungeon map that contains only the barest of detail.
 It doesn't include distances, stats or anything mechanical.
 It's a sketch of an idea meant to inspire an evening of classic dungeon-crawl play.
 To demonstrate how you might use one of these dungeons, I'll run through the process and give the numbers for what I did.

---Thelon's Rift at the Table--

-Grab four players.
+Thelon's Rift at the Table Grab four players.
 Sit them down for a session of Burning Wheel.
 Tell them that you're going to do an old-school dungeon crawl.
-Tell them the name "Thelon's Rift," in your best wizard voice.
+Tell them the name, "Thelon's Rift," in your best wizard voice.
 Do not show them the map.
 Also, once the characters enter Thelon's Rift, there's no retreat.
 There's no resting beyond spending a few minutes binding wounds.
 You either conquer the Rift or die trying!

-Thelon's Rift looks like a straightforward exercise, but some expertise in using Burning Wheel is required for a successful run, moreso than The Sword or Trouble in Hochen.
-If you haven't run The Sword, do that first.
+Thelon's Rift looks like a straightforward exercise, but some expertise in using Burning Wheel is required for a successful run, moreso than for The Sword or Trouble in Hochen.
+If you haven't run the The Sword, do that first.
 You've been warned!

---Thelon's Rift Situation--

-To effectively play this scenario, we must all buy in to the situation.
-"An oldschool dungeon crawl" is not enough.
+Thelon's Rift Situation To effectively play this scenario, we must all buy in to the situation.
+"An old-school dungeon crawl" is not enough.
 There has to be more motivation.
 Looking at the map, the two routes lead to one final chamber.
 The chamber appears to have an orb-like object in it.
-Thus, I tell my players in my best wizard voice, "You are questing for the Orb of Power."
+Thus, I tell the players in my best wizard voice, "You are questing for the Orb of Power."
+Luidentest

-If the players ask questions about the Orb of Power, I try to say yes to everything.
-"Is it valuable?" or "Can we wield its power?" or "Is it dangerous?"
-Yes, yes, and yes.
-If I absolutely don't want to say yes to something, I say, "Maybe.
-You'll have to recover it in Thelon's Rift and discover it's true nature!"

---Thelon's Rift Characters--

-You can burn your own characters, you can use the four friends from The Sword or you can choose characters from the templates in this book.

-The characters should have only three of four player characters.
+Thelon's Rift Characters You can burn your own characters, you can use the four friends from The Sword or you can choose characters from the templates in this book.
+The characters should have only three or four lifepaths and no skill exponents higher than four or five.
+Characters may not have any bodyguards or assistants for this adventure.
+Give new characters two fate and one persona each.
+Thelon's Rift is meant to be played with three or four player characters.
 Using only two characters makes the scenario very challenging.
 I wouldn't even bother trying to make it through with one character.

---Thelon's Rift Beliefs--

-Players should write Beliefs for this sutuation based on one of three criteria: recovering the Orb; helping or hindering another player character; or a purpose or motivation from an external source like an enemy, a relative or religion.
+Thelon's Rift Beliefs Players should write Beliefs for this situation based on one of three criteria: recovering the Orb; helping or hindering another player character; or a purpose or motivation from an external source like an enemy, a relative or religion.
+Describing Thelon's Rift One of the features of the microdungeon is that it lacks any "boxed text" and canned description.

---Describing Thelon's Rift--

-One of the features of the microdungeon is that it lacks any "boxed text" and canned description.
 These little maps are intended to inspire you.
 So pour on the overwrought descriptions for this scenario.
 Describe the mold on the walls, the features of the stone face, the runes, etc. Really dig into it.
 Revel in the description.
 Go overboard.
 Trill your Rs.
-Make you players roll their eyes--with delight, of course.

---Thelon's Rift Obstacles--

-Each detail of the map is an obstacle.
+Make your players roll their eyes-with delight, of course.
+Thelon's Rift Obstacles Each detail of the map is an obstacle.
 The following section offers a description of how I chose to handle the obstacles.
 There are many more options.
 You can use these or use your own.
 If you choose to use your own, it's important that you don't do any prep work.
 Try to think of the obstacles on the fly.